Anesthesiologist Jobs: 12 Questions to Ask in an Interview

 Researching the dynamics of the workplace for which you are interviewing is useful and important.
 Some anesthesia practices utilize physician-only models while others promote the use of anesthetists.
 Ask how many anesthesiologists and anesthetists are on the team currently, or if the practice is growing, how many roles are expected to fill the team.

 This may also help you to understand how the practice functions and better determine duties and responsibilities of each role.
 It could be helpful to look at groups with diverse models in their usage of anesthesiologist and anesthetists to allow a wide span of variety based on your preferences.

 6. What is the call schedule?
 Does the schedule allow for a day off post-call?

-7. Will I be medically directing CRNAs or AAs?
+7. Will I be medically directing or medically supervising CRNAs or AAs?
 If so, what is the MDA: Anesthetist ratio?

 8. Are the anesthesiologists and anesthetists supported by anesthesia techs?

 Anesthesiologist technician or technologist support the anesthesia physicians, CRNAs, AAs and practice by performing a wide variety of tasks before, during and after surgery, dependent on the individual’s credentials.
 Anesthesia technologists work directly with the anesthesiologists or CRNA to monitor or operate equipment for intravenous (IV) or gas anesthesia.
 Anesthesia technicians, and in some cases technologists, help prepare, gather, and clean the equipment and all other supplies needed to administer anesthesia to patients prior to surgery and after surgery.
 Anesthesia techs may also be responsible for managing inventory and ordering supplies.